flightaware/kafkatcl/README.md

 Start consuming the established topic for the specified *partition* starting at offset *offset*.

-*offset* can be **beginning** to start consuming at the beginning of the partition (i.e. the oldest message in the partition), **end** to start consuming from the end of the partition, **stored** to start consuming from the offset retrieved from the offset store (whatever that means), a positive integer, which starts consuming starting from the specified message number from that partition, or a negative integer, which says to start consuming that many messages from the end.
+*offset* can be **beginning** to start consuming at the beginning of the partition (i.e. the oldest message in the partition), **end** to start consuming from the end of the partition, **stored** to start consuming from the offset retrieved from the offset store, a positive integer, which starts consuming starting from the specified message number from that partition, or a negative integer, which says to start consuming that many messages from the end.

 * *$topic* **consume_start_queue** *partition* *offset* *queue*